mafzaal/AIE6-ResearchAgent/README.md

 - **Comprehensive Reports**: Receive structured reports with citations
 - **Concept Breakdown**: Get clear explanations of key concepts
 - **Streaming Responses**: Experience real-time answer generation

+## Available Research Tools

+The agent uses several specialized tools to conduct comprehensive research:

+1. **Web Search (Tavily)**: Searches the internet for current information and real-time data
+   - Uses Tavily API to perform semantic search across the web
+   - Returns up to 5 relevant results by default
+   - Ideal for current events, trends, and general information

+2. **Academic Research (arXiv)**: Searches academic papers and scholarly articles
+   - Connects to arXiv's database of scientific papers
+   - Returns up to 5 relevant papers by default with titles, authors, and abstracts
+   - Ideal for scientific research, technical topics, and academic information

+3. **Document Analysis (RAG)**: Analyzes user-uploaded documents
+   - Uses Retrieval Augmented Generation (RAG) to answer questions about uploaded files
+   - Supports PDF and text file formats
+   - Breaks documents into chunks and creates vector embeddings for semantic search
+   - Uses Qdrant as the vector database for document storage and retrieval

+## Research Process

+When you ask a question, the agent:
+1. Determines which tools are most appropriate for your query
+2. Executes searches across selected tools in parallel
+3. Analyzes and synthesizes information from all sources
+4. Provides a comprehensive response with citations to sources
+5. Shows you each step of the research process for transparency

 ## Technology Stack